Skip to content

 Without edikt, the engineering cycle is scattered — requirements in Notion, decisions in Slack, specs in someone's head, and no way to verify the implementation matches any of them.

 edikt governs the full Agentic SDLC.
-You drive it through natural language:
+You drive it through natural language, and each step references the one before it:

 PRD → spec → artifacts → plan → execute → drift detection